programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 This lesson provides a gentle but technical introduction to text analysis in Python with the HTRC Feature Reader.
 Most of the code is provided, but is most useful if you are comfortable tinkering with it and seeing how outputs change when you do.

-We recommend a baseline knowledge of Python conventions, which can be learned with Turkel and Crymble's [series of Python lessions](http://programminghistorian.org/lessons/introduction-and-installation) on Programming Historian.
+We recommend a baseline knowledge of Python conventions, which can be learned with Turkel and Crymble's [series of Python lessons](http://programminghistorian.org/lessons/introduction-and-installation) on Programming Historian.

 The skills taught here are focused on flexibly accessing and working with already-computed text features.
 For a better understanding of the process of deriving word features, Programming Historian provides a lesson on [Counting Frequencies](http://programminghistorian.org/lessons/counting-frequencies), by Turkel and Crymble.

 A more detailed look at text analysis with Python is provided in the [Art of Literary Text Analysis](https://github.com/sgsinclair/alta/blob/master/ipynb/ArtOfLiteraryTextAnalysis.ipynb) (Sinclair).
-The Art of Literary Text Analysis (ALTA) provides a deeper introduction to foundation Python skills, as well as introducing further text concepts to accompany the skills we cover in this lesson.
+The Art of Literary Text Analysis (ALTA) provides a deeper introduction to foundation Python skills, as well as introduces further text analytics concepts to accompany the skills we cover in this lesson.
 This includes lessons on extracting features ([tokenization](https://github.com/sgsinclair/alta/blob/master/ipynb/Nltk.ipynb), [collocations](https://github.com/sgsinclair/alta/blob/master/ipynb/RepeatingPhrases.ipynb)), and [visualizing trends](https://github.com/sgsinclair/alta/blob/master/ipynb/GettingGraphical.ipynb).

 # Download the Lesson Files